awsdocs/aws-ios-developer-guide/doc_source/lambda-serverless-business-logic-in-the-cloud-for-ios.rst

 Identity Context
 ================

-To invoke AWS Lambda function from your mobile app, you can leverage Amazon Cognito as the credential provider.
-You can learn more about Amazon Cognito here.
-Amazon Cognito assigns each user a unique Identity ID.
-This Identity ID is available to you in the AWS Lambda functions invoked through the AWS Mobile SDK.
+The `IdentityContext` class of the SDK passes Amazon Cognito credentials making the AWS identity of the end user available to your function.
 You can access the Identity ID as follows.

     .. container:: option